abcxyz/lumberjack/clients/go/README.md

 **Lumberjack is not an official Google product.**

-This is the GO module for lumberjack client.
+This is the Go module for lumberjack client.

 For now, to use the module: